/7 min read

 Bits per digit34

-Modern usageUnix permissions, some legacy codeDominant in most contexts
+Modern usageUnix permissions and legacy codeDominant in most low-level contexts

-Hex won for general computing because modern hardware is byte-oriented (8 bits), and 8 bits divide evenly into two hex digits but not evenly into octal digits.
-However, for anything involving 3-bit groupings — especially Unix permissions — octal remains the natural choice.
+Hexadecimal won for general low-level computing because a byte is 8 bits and fits exactly into two hex digits.
+But for 3-bit groupings, especially Unix permissions, octal remains the natural and readable choice.

 Convert Octal Numbers Instantly

-Use our free Octal Converter tool to convert between octal, decimal, binary, and hexadecimal — right in your browser with no data uploaded to any server.
+Use our free Octal Converter tool to convert between octal, decimal, binary, and hexadecimal right in your browser.

 References